 The following is our monthly Meet & Greet schedule.
 It shows locations and times of our Meet & Greets for each week, and will remain consistent for each month.
 We will post updates if anything changes.
 Click on the links for store addresses, information and directions.

 Due to ongoing technical issues on all Petfinder rescue sites, many dogs' photos/videos and/or profiles are not being updated or simply not appearing, and some are still showing old or incorrect photos/videos and information :-( Unfortunately, we have no control over the Petfinder servers and are unable to remedy these issues.
-If you are interested in a dog whose photos seem to be wrong or outdated, or have contacted us and did not receive an answer, please visit our Facebook page and send us a message via Facebook.
-You can also visit us on Facebook for more photos of our dogs as well as for event and rescue information.
+If you are interested in a dog whose photos seem to be wrong or outdated, or have contacted us and did not receive an answer, please visit our Facebook page and send us a message via Facebook, where you'll also find more photos of our dogs as well as for event and rescue information.
 For complete, accurate, up-to-date information on the Almost Home dogs, visit our Adopt-a-Pet.com page OR our new web page at: almosthomedogrescue.rescuegroups.org

 Also, please be aware that the e-mail links on Petfinder are NOT working and should NOT be used!
 Instead, simply e-mail us at AlmostHome4Dogs@yahoo.com through your regular e-mail account, and be sure to put the name of the dog in whom you're interested into the Subject line.

 We apologize for any inconvenience, and thanks in advance for your patience!